We’ve all heard the saying ‘you are what you eat’. But what if you are where you live as well? How healthy is your home?

-But with the amount of time we spend in our homes, we need to focus more on improving the health of our surroundings.
+But with the amount of time we spend in our homes, we need to focus more on improving the health of our surroundings and making sure we live in a healthy home.
 That can take the form of changing how we clean… and what we use to do so… taking steps to eliminate harmful toxins and buying different products.

 This post contains affiliate links.
 If you click on a link and decide to purchase a product, I will earn a small commission at no additional cost to you.
 Thank you!
 Disclosure Policy